khulnasoft/gBPF/testdata/docker/README.md

 # `khulnasoft/gbpf` LLVM Builder Image

-This is a simple Docker image to provide reproducible eBPF ELF builds across contributors' workstations.
+This is a simple Docker image to provide reproducible gBPF ELF builds across contributors' workstations.
 This standardizes on a single environment used to regenerate e.g. testdata ELFs and does not depend on the toolchain installed on the host machine.